simonmichael/hledger_site/budgeting-and-forecasting.md

 If you look at Expenses:Food category, you will see that every month budget is increased by 500 USD, and by March total amount budgeted is 1500 USD, of which 1481.26 USD is spent.
-If you look back at the previous non-cumulative monthly budget report, you will see that in March food expenses were 121% of the budgeted amount, but cumulative report shows that taking into account budget carry-over from Jan and Feb we are well withing planned numbers.
+If you look back at the previous non-cumulative monthly budget report, you will see that in March food expenses were 121% of the budgeted amount, but cumulative report shows that taking into account budget carry-over from Jan and Feb we are well within planned numbers.

 ## Forecasting